szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 While Stack Overflow is a great resource for programmers, it is not the only resource.
 There are many, many others, like [GitHub](https://github.com/), [CodeProject](https://www.codeproject.com/), different subreddits (like r/webdev, r/learnjavascript, etc.) on [Reddit](https://www.reddit.com/), and much more.

+If you would like to go really in-depth learning Leaflet, I would highly recommend Malcom Maclean's [Leaflet Tips and Tricks](https://leanpub.com/leaflet-tips-and-tricks/read).

 ## Final Thoughts

 In general, keep in mind that documentation is best used as a reference for what you can do with a particular piece of software.
 It is not always the best place to start for beginners, but you will likely always end up arriving at the official documentation in one way or another.
 Beyond that, simply Googling around can be a good jumping off point.
 The absolute most important thing to learn is how to find answers to your questions.
 This means learning how to ask the _right_ questions.
 As a recap, when searching, be sure to: